gokulkrishh/how-it-works/src/pages/javascript/promise.allsettled/index.md

 [Promise.allSettled()](https://tc39.es/proposal-promise-allSettled/#sec-performpromiseallsettled) specification says

-1. Accepts `iterable` object as a argument.
+1. Accepts `iterable` object as an argument.
 1. If `not iterable`, `throw` an `exception` with an error message.
 1. Iterate the argument if it is `iterable`.
 1. Keep the `results` in an array.